 Hun Sen also subsequently announced the creation of five new conservation zones that would receive protected status, including 300,000 hectares in the primordial Prey Lang forest.
 Unfortunately, the order left out approximately 200,000 hectares of the forest that spreads into Preah Vihear province and included a ban on independent community patrols of the forest – a move that activists claim was specifically intended to prevent them from recording future crimes.
 Local rights groups have noted that illegal logging has continued in other protected areas at the same rate as non-protected areas.

 Those defending their rights to land and environment, including many indigenous communities, are particularly under threat in a country that has seen stunning rates of deforestation and land grabs, fuelled by corruption implicating top figures in government.
 Members of the Prey Lang Community Network (PLCN), comprised of indigenous Kuy people whose activities include patrolling forest areas for illegal logging, have been targeted: in March 2016, their camp was attacked by unknown assailants in a murder attempt on one of their activists, who survived, but sent chills throughout the community of defenders.
 Cambodia is one of the most dangerous places to be an environmental rights defender, and many have been killed for their work over the past few years.
 The PLCN, which won a prestigious Energy Globe Award for its work in June 2019, reported that 152 forestry related crimes took place in Prey Lang forest in January 2019 alone – a marked rise that it attributed to the failure of authorities to take effective action against perpetrators.

-The government regularly targets environmental defenders through arbitrary detention and judicial harassment.
+Indeed, the government itself regularly targets environmental defenders through arbitrary detention and judicial harassment.
 For example, environmental rights defender Ven Vorn, an indigenous Chong man from Koh Kong Province, was found guilty in March 2016 of ‘harvesting timber products and/or non-timber forest products without a permit’ (Article 98 of the Forestry Law) after being arbitrarily detained for five months.
 Although he was released the same day on a suspended sentence, the charges were thought to be related to his work to prevent the construction of the Areng valley dam on the ancestral territory of the Chong people, as in fact, indigenous peoples retain legal rights to harvest forest products without a permit under Article 40 of the Forestry Law.
 The Appeal Court upheld the sentence in September, although in July 2017 the Supreme Court ruled that it should reassess its decision.
 The Observatory for the Protection of Human Rights Defenders noted that the case is just one example of an increasingly common tactic by the government to suppress legitimate human rights activities: arbitrary detention, conviction and then release on suspended sentences.

 These issues have devastating impacts on Cambodia’s indigenous communities.
 Forest destruction not only decimates livelihood opportunities, but also destroys complex cultural identities constructed around on the existence of the forest: the consequences are particularly acute for women as their position in the community are related to these spiritual and resource-gathering roles.
 According to research by the Cambodian Indigenous People Organization (CIPO), five indigenous groups, located primarily in the provinces of Preah Vihear, Preah Sihanouk, Ratanakkiri and Stung Treng – the Saoch, Khe, Spong, Loeun and Samre – are most at risk of ‘disappearing’ – effectively being forced into extinction.
 It is for this reason that the government’s ongoing community land titling initiative for indigenous communities is so important – a process that to day has been hampered by widespread corruption, bureaucracy and inefficiency.

 In the meantime, indigenous communities continue to be displaced by large megaprojects and developments.
 This includes, in particular, the Lower Sesan 2 dam in Stung Treng province, which was completed in 2017.
 One of the biggest dam projects in the country, it was pushed through by its Cambodian, Chinese and Vietnamese backers regardless of widespread opposition and a questionable environmental impact assessment (EIA).
 Since its inauguration in September 2017 by Hun Sen, some 5,000 people including indigenous Bunong and ethnic Lao have been displaced.
 Flooding thousands of hectares of forest, the dam will undermine the fish stocks on which many indigenous and minority communities depend and devastate a wealth of cultural heritage, including sacred forest areas and grave sites, as well as the likely erosion of traditional knowledge.
 In Feburary 2018 reports emerged that the village of Srekor had been completely submerged by floodwater, inundating homes, temples, fisheries and ancestral graves, with many families at the time still in the process of negotiating compensation from Cambodian authorities and the developers.
 In December 2018 the dam was formally opened by Hun Sen, who blamed opposition to the project on foreign ‘incitement’.

 The Kingdom of Cambodia is wedged between Thailand to its west, Laos to its north, and Vietnam to its east.
 Much of its geography is flat fertile land and dominated by the Mekong River.